A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: The sphere partition function in

 \subsection{The method of images}

 The quantity we want calculate is

 This is the path integral of embeddings of the spherical worldsheet in half-space i.e. on the right side of the wall ($X^D \geq 0$).
 Let $\mathcal{C}$ be the set of all embeddings of the worldsheet on the right side of the wall.
-We aim to classify this set first by the number of bounces of the worldsheet off the wall.
+We aim to classify this set by the number of bounces of the worldsheet off the wall.
 An example of an element of this set is an embedding for which no points on the worldsheet touch the wall (i.e $X^D>0$ everywhere on the worldsheet).
-Denote this class of embeddings as $\mathcal{C}_0$ (see fig. \ref{fig:method of images}).
-There is also a class of embeddings in which the worldsheet bounces off the wall \textit{once}, by which we mean that the worldsheet intersects the wall in one circle at the wall, but the worldsheet doesn't pass through it.
-Denote this class as $\mathcal{C}_1$.
+Denote this class of embeddings by $\mathcal{C}_0$ (see fig. \ref{fig:method of images}).
+There is also a class of embeddings in which the worldsheet bounces off the wall \textit{once}, by which we mean that the worldsheet intersects the wall in one circle, without passing through it.
+Denote this class by $\mathcal{C}_1$.
 The worldsheet can also bounce twice off the wall, i.e. the worldsheet intersects the wall in two circles.
-Denote the class of all embeddings based on the number of bounces off the wall by $\mathcal{C}_n$ for $n$ bounces.
+Denote the class of all embeddings based on the number of bounces $n$ off the wall by $\mathcal{C}_n$.

 However, this is not all of the embeddings one can consider.
-For example, one can also consider an embedding which intersects the wall in only one point, or in a disc.
-However, all such embeddings would be a measure zero set in the path integral and so can be thrown away.
-So all the embeddings that give a nonzero contribution can be classified by the number of bounces off the wall.
+For example, one can also consider an embedding which intersects the wall in only one point or in a disc.
+We expect all such embeddings to be a measure zero set in the path integral and thus can be thrown away.
+Therefore, all embeddings that give a nonzero contribution can be classified by the number of bounces off the wall.

-It is important to note that Whenever the worldsheet bounces from the wall, there is a contribution to the path integral.
-This contribution depends on the boundary conditions.
-For Dirichlet boundary conditions, it comes with a $(-)$ sign while for Neumann boundary conditions, it comes with a $(+)$ sign \cite{Bastianelli:2006hq,Bastianelli:2008vh,Bastianelli:2009mw}.
-We will be choosing Neumann boundary condition in this work.
+It is important to note that whenever the worldsheet bounces off the wall, there is a contribution to the path integral.
+This is analogous to the particle case, where the contribution of the bounce is a plus sign for Neumann boundary conditions and a minus sign for Dirichlet boundary conditions \cite{Bastianelli:2006hq,Bastianelli:2008vh,Bastianelli:2009mw}.
+We expect that the sign in the string bounce case should impose some boundary condition, but it is unclear which boundary condition it is meant to impose (since it was only an analogy).
+We will choose the plus sign as the contribution from the worldsheet bounce, and find that it gives results consistent with Dirichlet boundary conditions.
+A deeper understanding of why this sign imposes Dirichlet boundary conditions is needed, and we leave this as an open problem.